CacimarTutor/behave-selenium-allure_testing/README.md

 # behave-selenium-allure_testing
-A repository for API testing and UI testing using behave and selenium
+A repository for API testing and UI testing using behave, selenium and allure in python

 # Getting the Source
 To start building the project, you need to grab the code from the repository.
 Follow these steps: